codingjoe/duolexia/README.md

 # Duolexia

-A Chrome extension providing monotype font to aid people suffering form dyslexia on duolingo.
+A Chrome extension providing a monospace font to aid people suffering form dyslexia on [Duolingo](https://www.duolingo.com/).